Carl Reiner, beloved creator of ‘Dick Van Dyke Show,’ dies

 Besides “All of Me,” Reiner directed Martin in “Dead Men Don’t Wear Plaid,” “The Man With Two Brains” and “The Jerk.”

-Reiner was born in 1922, in New York City’s Bronx borough, one of two sons of Jewish immigrants: Irving Reiner, a watchmaker, and his wife, Bessie.
+Carl Reiner was born in 1922, in New York City’s Bronx borough, one of two sons of Jewish immigrants.
 He grew up in a working-class neighborhood, where he learned to mimic voices and tell jokes.
 After high school, Reiner attended drama school, then joined a small theater group.

-During World War II, Reiner joined the Army and toured South Pacific bases in GI variety shows for a year and a half.
+During World War II, Reiner joined the Army and toured in GI variety shows for a year and a half.
 Back out of uniform, he landed several stage roles, breaking through on Broadway in “Call Me Mister.”